nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 runs.
 Mate search is the only behavior of these dealates, and mate search will last until they find a partner; otherwise, they die (Mizumoto et al., 2016).
-If they could not find a partner, the mate search could last multiple days (Kusaka and Matsuura, 2017; Mizumoto et al., 2017b), with photoperiodic circadian rhythms (Mizumoto et al., 2017b).
+If they could not find a partner, the mate search could last multiple days (Kusaka and Matsuura, 2017), with photoperiodic circadian rhythms (Mizumoto et al., 2017b).
 The mate search could be highly costly, given that termites do not feed and obtain energy until they start a new colony (refs), and social isolation is exceptional in their life history (Koto et al., 2015).
 Thus, the costs associated with mate search must strongly impact their searching and mating strategies.

 In this study, we quantify the cost of mate search and investigate its influence on the mate-searching behavior in a termite, *Reticulitermes